dvdvideo1234/GearAssemblyTool/readme.md

 A: Set the Stack count to one or more, point to one gear, then hold IN_SPEED ( Def: Shift ) and click IN_ATTACK1 ( Def: Left mouse button ).

+Q: How can I adjust the stacking mode if I want different stacking option for my gearbox?
+A: Press the IN_ATTACK2 ( Def.
+Right mouse button ) without any additional keys.
+   GA will switch between all stacking options available.

 Q: How can I adjust the stack mode of the tool and what is it for?
 A: The stack mode is used ( as the name suggests ) to support two different gear stacking modes.
-When the state is "Around Pivot", you are stacking around and relative to the trace gear's pivot line ( yellow ).
+When the state is "Around trace pivot", you are stacking around and relative to the trace gear's pivot line ( blue ).
-   When the stack mode is set to "Forward based" the script will stack gears in a direction selected by the user, and precisely meshing those.
+   When the stack mode is set to "Forward direction" the script will stack gears in a direction selected by the user, and precisely meshing those.

 Q: How can I make a planetary gear ?
-A: Set the stack mode to "Around pivot" ( Around the trace prop's yellow line ).
+A: Set the stack mode to "Around trace pivot" ( Around the trace prop's blue line ).
    Put some ending angle, if you don't want to stack all-around Set the stack count to 2 or more.
    Adjust pivot rotation if you don't want to start at 0 degrees.